 The Divinity School is the graduate professional school for the academic study of religion at the University of Chicago, a private research university.
-Faculty in the School teach Ph.D. students in 11 different areas of study, and master's level students in M.A. and M.Div. programs, offering courses at the introductory, intermediate, and advanced levels.
-Many faculty hold associate appointments in other departments and schools of the University; such associations are encouraged.
-A normal teaching load is 4 courses per year on a quarter system; in most cases that leaves one quarter open for research in residence (in addition to summer free for scholarship).
+Faculty in the School teach graduate students in its Ph.D., M.A., M.Div., and A.M.R.S. programs; and undergraduates in the College.
+Many members of the faculty hold associate appointments in humanities or social science departments and professional schools of the University.

-If you have any questions, please email Sara Bigger at firstname.lastname@example.org.
+If you have any questions, contact Sara Bigger at email@example.com.

 |Primary Category:||Religious Studies and Theology